rsdoiel/antenna/socal_north.md

 ---

-## Death toll jumps to 10 as fires take staggering toll on LA
+## Health emergency declared, new Palisades Fire evacuations.
+Containment still low on big fires devastating LA

-date: 2025-01-08, updated: 2025-01-10, from: The LAist
+date: 2025-01-08, updated: 2025-01-11, from: The LAist

-The rising death underscores the sheer destruction and danger caused by fires that remain very active Conditions are still ripe for additional fires to spark and spread.
+So far, 11 victims have been confirmed to have died in the two biggest fires.
+Conditions are still ripe for additional fires to spark and spread.

 <br>